siuying/hk_geo/README.txt

 == Credit

-This api rely on the online conversion tool from Survey and Mapping Office. http://www.geodetic.gov.hk/smo/tform/tra_tform.aspx
+The conversion api rely on the online conversion tool from Survey and Mapping Office. http://www.geodetic.gov.hk/smo/tform/tra_tform.aspx